 The million dollar question.
 The six pack is one of the most wanted features of a good physique especially among men.
 Will working out on a crosstrainer be enough to give you that?

 Visible abs are a combination of having low enough body fat and having ab muscles that are big enough to actually see.
 An elliptical trainer helps losing body fat as long as your workouts are combined with a good diet.

 While an elliptical trainer does work your core, it’s mostly the deeper muscles in your core and not the visible 6-pack muscles.
 You’ll have to exercise those separately.
 Building those muscles is relatively easy though.
 Getting a low enough body fat percentage is much harder for most people.

 Simply using a muscle doesn’t necessarily mean it’ll get bigger.
 If that were the case, runners would have bigger legs than bodybuilders and you don’t need a measuring tape to know that’s not the case.

 To build/grow a muscle, the conditions have to be right;

 Those are the three things you have to get right to make a muscle grow.

-So if you’ve got the recovery, nutrition, etc. right, that leaves the training impulse.
+Recovery and nutrition aren’t really done during the workout but more in the kitchen and bedroom.
+That leaves the training impulse.
 That impulse can be many things.
 But it has to be something your body isn’t used to.
 If you do something to your body it isn’t used to, it’ll try to adapt.
 That adaptation can be gaining strength, gaining muscle, both of those and becoming more efficient at that certain movement.

 Suggested post: Elliptical trainer stride length